Geographic Information Systems

 Historical– WDT creates annual map services for archived hail swath data.
 The data are stored in monthly layers and attributed by date so users can query for single dates to better visualize specific hail events.

 HPA (Heavy Precipitation Algorithm)

 SkyWise combines radar data and short-term weather forecast models to identify areas of heavy precipitation and forecasts where it will be moving in the next 60 minutes.

 The model takes radar mosaics over various time steps to determine the speed and direction of areas of heavy precipitation.
 WDT then uses the model to determine where that heavy precipitation will move identified by polygons indicating a moderate or high categorical risk.
 The algorithm updates every 5 minutes with a revised heavy rain forecast.

 QPE (Quantitative Precipitation Estimate)

-1, 6 and 24hr accumulation is available as a three layer polygon map service.
+1, 6 and 24hr precipitation accumulation is available as a 3 layer polygon map service.